flybywiresim/docs/docs/beginner-guide/engine-start-taxi.md

     Time is represented as *minutes*' *seconds*" i.e. 04'41" equates to 4 minutes and 44 seconds.

+    **Use Cases**

+    There are a few different reasons pilots use the chronometer on the ND:

+    - Engine startup times.
+    - Duration of flight.
+    - Certain procedures such as a visual pattern or circling approach.

     Location on the ND:

     ![NDlocation](../assets/beginner-guide/taxi/nd.png)

-**Differing airline SOP may have a different engine start order.**

 For this guide will begin by starting engine 2.

+!!! info ""
+    **Differing airline SOP may have a different engine start order**

 === "Start Engine 2"
     1. Set the `ENG` mode selector to `IGN/START`